espocrm/documentation/docs/administration/dashboards.md

 All internal users can manage their dashboards: add or remove dashlets and tabs, edit dashlet options.

 Admin can edit dashboards of other users.
-On the user detail view click Preferences from the dropdown at the top-right corner.
-There you can find *Dashboard Layout*.
+On the user detail view, click Preferences from the dropdown at the top-right corner.
+There, you can find *Dashboard Layout*.

-Users can reset thir dashboard layout to the default.
-On Preferences edit view click *Reset Dashboard to Default* from the dropdown next to the *Edit* button.
+Users can reset their dashboard layout to the default.
+On Preferences edit view, click *Reset Dashboard to Default* from the dropdown next to the *Edit* button.
 Admin can reset dashboards of other users.

 ## System default dashboard

-The default dashboard layout will be applied for all new users.
+The default dashboard layout will be applied to all new users.
 It can be changed at Administration > User Interface > Dashboard Layout.

 ## Dashboard Templates